COGS108/Overview/README.md

 # Overview

-Overview and map of the COGS108 Organization.
+COGS 108 - Data Science in Practice - is a class offered by the Cognitive Science Department of UC San Diego, taught by Professor Bradley Voytek.
+Here is an overview and map of the COGS108 Organization, which hosts materials and assignments for the class.

 ## Assignments